Architecture

 send({ type: 'togglePanel' })

-// DOM is now updated; safe to measure.
+// DOM is already updated synchronously; safe to measure.

 const rect = panelEl.getBoundingClientRect()